-The 2009 exhibition shows the work of over 100 artists from 25 countries, including a number of artists and artist collaborations never seen in Australia including works by artists from Tibet, North Korea, Turkey, Iran, Cambodia and Burma.
+This level of patronage is not unprecedented.
+1.3 million have visited the six exhibitions but numbers really took off with APT5 in 2006 when it moved into the magnificent GOMA building on Kurilpa Point.
+Established in 1993, APT is the Queensland Art Gallery’s flagship international contemporary art event.
+It is the only major series of exhibitions in the world to focus exclusively on the contemporary art of Asia, the Pacific and Australia.The 2009 exhibition shows the work of over 100 artists from 25 countries, including artists and artist collaborations never seen in Australia from Tibet, North Korea, Turkey, Iran, Cambodia and Burma.
 According to Queensland Art Gallery director Tony Ellwood, APT6 looks at a number of thematic links, including “the dynamism of collaboration, the power of popular culture to articulate perspectives on contemporary life, the impact of rapid social change on local communities and cultures, and the practice of drawing”.
 The exhibition continues until 5 April 2009.

 Here are some of my favourites from this year’s collection.

-I was expecting the North Korean art to be showy in a Stalinist way and while they do promote Dear Leader’s Juche they are surprisingly touching and endearing.
-The work from the Mansudae art studio display a heart and affection for their subjects I simply wasn’t expecting.
+I was expecting the North Korean art to be showy in a Stalinist way and while they promote Dear Leader’s Juche they are surprisingly touching and endearing.
+The work from the Mansudae art studio display a heart and affection for their subjects I wasn’t expecting.

-Chen Qiulin’s enormous installation is a poignant reminder of what rural life along the Yangtze River was like before Three Gorges Dam hydro-electric project flooded the entire region.
+Chen Qiulin’s enormous installation is a poignant reminder of what rural life along the Yangtze River was like before the Three Gorges Dam hydro-electric project flooded the region.
 If the house is the ghost of Three Gorges past, his video Garden 2007 is a equally fascinating walk through the towns that now exist in the area.

 Ah yes, the elk.
-Impossible to walk past and deservedly gets a room all to itself.
+Impossible to walk past and deservedly gets a room to itself.
 The 2.5m taxidermied elk, or to be precise Pixcell Elk#2 is by Japanese sculptor Kohei Nawa.
 It is covered in glass, acrylic and crystal baubles of varying sizes which magnify and distort the object’s form in different parts to various degrees.

 Called “People Holding Flowers” this installation by Zhu Weibing and Ji Wenyu is the signature piece for APT6.
 The work is made of synthetic polymer paint on resin; velour, steel wire, dacron, lodestone and cotton.
-There are 400 figures all holding flowers in a deliberate memory of Mao’s short-lived 1950s mantra of “let a hundred flowers bloom“.
+There are 400 figures holding flowers in deliberate memory of Mao’s short-lived 1950s mantra of “let a hundred flowers bloom“.
 An overwhelming response to the Hundred Flowers Campaign led to serious crackdowns on dissent.
 Arguably nothing much has changed in 50 years in China.

 I loved Rudi Mantofani‘s collection of unplayable guitars.
 Mantofani is an Indonesian sculptor and painter whose work transforms ordinary objects into strange or absurd “visual parables”.
 Mantofani’s guitar sculptures were inspired by a benefit concert he saw in New York.
 He said, the gap between American philanthropic rhetoric and the harsh effects of its foreign policies in the Muslim world led him to “create a series of distorted guitars, as a means to express such ethical contradictions.”
-I’m not sure I saw those contradictions in the works but I couldn’t help loving the guitars.
+I’m not sure I saw those contradictions in the works but I loved the guitars.